analog-nico/fire-up/README.md

   });

 } catch (e) {
-  console.error(e);                     // If something went wrong here this means the developer configured something wrong. process.exit(1);                      // The console output will always give you helpful details.
+  console.error(e);                     // If something went wrong here this means the developer process.exit(1);                      // configured something wrong.
+The console output will }                                       // always give you helpful details.
-}

-fireUp('expressApp')                    // FIRES UP THE WHOLE THING.
-The argument denotes the interface implemented by app.js.
+                                        // FIRES UP THE WHOLE THING.
+The argument denotes the fireUp('expressApp')                    // interface implemented by app.js.
   .then(function(expressApp) {
-    console.log('App initialized');     // If the initialization finished successfully the returned promise is resolved.
+                                        // If the initialization finished successfully the console.log('App initialized');     // returned promise is resolved.

-  }).catch(function (e) {
+  }).catch(function (e) {               // If something went wrong here this could either mean
-    console.error(e);                   // If something went wrong here this could either mean that the developer configured process.exit(1);                    // something wrong or the module code inside the factory method failed.
-In the latter });                                   // case a fireUp.errors.InstanceInitializationError is returned that wraps the causing
+                                        // that the developer configured something wrong or the console.error(e);                   // module code inside the factory method failed.
+In the process.exit(1);                    // latter case a fireUp.errors.InstanceInitializationError
-                                        // error.
-Again, the console output will always give you helpful details.
+                                        // is returned that wraps the causing error.
+Again, the });                                   // console output will always give you helpful details.
 ```

+To run the server type `node server_fireup.js` into the shell.

 ## What you should know about Fire Up!'s own dependencies